-The medical name for long-sightedness is hypermetropia, sometimes called hyperopia.
+The medical name for long-sight is hypermetropia, sometimes called hyperopia.
 Eyesight problems, such as hypermetropia, are also known as refractive errors.
-Long sight leads to problems with near vision, and the eyes may commonly become tired.
-Distance vision (long sight) is, in the beginning, often clear.
+Long sight leads to problems with near vision and the eyes may commonly become tired.
+Distance vision (long sight) is, in the beginning, good.
 Long sight can be corrected by glasses or contact lenses, or sometimes 'cured' with laser eye surgery.

 This leaflet is part of our series on refractive errors

 A refractive error is an eyesight problem.
 Refractive errors are a common reason for reduced level of eyesight (visual acuity).

 Refraction refers to the bending of light, in this case by the eye, in order to focus it.
 A refractive error means that the eye cannot focus light on to the retina properly.
 This usually occurs either due to abnormalities in the shape of the eyeball, or because age has affected the workings of the focusing parts of the eye.

 - Age-related long sight (presbyopia).

 - Astigmatism (a refractive error due to an unevenly curved cornea).

 In order to understand refractive errors fully, it is useful to know how we see.

 When we look at an object, light rays from the object pass through the eye to reach the retina.
 This causes nerve messages to be sent from the cells of the retina down the optic nerve to the vision centres in the brain.
 The brain processes the information it receives, so that in turn, we can see.

 Light rays come off an object in all directions, as they result from the light around us from sun, moon and artificial light bouncing back off the object.
 The part of this bounced light that come into the eye from an object needs to be focused on a small area of the retina.
 If this doesn't happen, what we look at will be blurred.